L^2-Betti Numbers and Convergence of Normalized Hodge Numbers via the Weak Generic Nakano Vanishing Theorem: Limits of Normalized Plurigenera

 The second claimed limit follows by the Grauert--Riemenschneider Vanishing \cite[Theorem 4.3.9]{Laz1}, which yields $\chi(f_*\omega_X)=\chi(\omega_X)$ if $f$ is generically finite onto its image. \end{proof}

 For $m\geq 2$ there are two cases where one can improve the results of Proposition \ref{corpm}.
 The first is the case of smooth projective varieties of general type.
-Indeed, Koll\'ar in \cite[Proposition 9.4]{KP} shows the multiplicativity of the higher plurigenera under any \'etale map, so that:
+Indeed, Koll\'ar in \cite[Proposition 9.4]{KP} shows the multiplicativity of the higher plurigenera under any \'etale map, so that $\frac{ P_m(X_d) }{ \deg \varphi_d }$ are constants and trivially

 The second is the case of the Albanese map $f = a_X \colon X \to \Alb(X)$.
 With a slight abuse of notation, we denote by $I\colon X \to Z$ a non-singular representative of the Iitaka fibration of $X$.
 Moreover, we set for the difference of the irregularities.